-East Kalimantan, the custodian of nature’s secrets, stands as a guardian of a lengthy history.
-Its people, such as the Dayak and Kutai ethnic groups, embrace diversity with 16 melodic regional languages.
+East Kalimantan, a land that cradles nature’s secrets, stands as a guardian of a long and rich history.
+Its people, including the Dayak and Kutai communities, embrace cultural diversity with no fewer than sixteen regional languages sung like melodies across the province.

 DID YOU KNOW?